-This report sought to contextualize the regional situation, present the Kosovar case, and from there assess what is at stake and how to constructively counter it.
-The light at the end of the tunnel will come with the announcement of a vaccine and, until then, World Bank, IMF and OECD short-term proposals will have to suffice.
+This report sought to contextualize the regional situation, detail the Kosovar case, and from there assess what is at stake and how to constructively counter the crisis.
+The light at the end of the tunnel will come with the announcement of a vaccine and, until then, World Bank, IMF and OECD short-term proposals based on estimated forecasts will have to suffice.
 When this chapter in history is said and done, there is hope and motivation for it to a greener and more sustainable one, and that positive note is the one to concentrate on.